fernandreu/office-ribbonx-editor/README.md

     1. This might trigger a fork of this project under your GitHub account (otherwise, it will occur when saving any changes)
 3. Make any necessary changes
     1. The `<data>` tags are essentially the string resources throughout the application
     2. Their `name` attribute is how they are being identified internally.
-This might provide some hits about their intended use
+This might provide some hints about their intended use
     3. Otherwise, there might also be a child `<comment>` tag providing more details about a particular resource
     4. Only the child `<value>` tags should need modifications
 4. Save the changes at the bottom